surekha183/weather-forecast-dashboard/README.md

 - Weather_Dashboard.pbix

 ## 📡 Data Source
-The data used in this project is sourced from an external website providing real-time weather information.
+The data used in this project is sourced from a weather API website [weatherapi.com] providing real-time weather information for multiple cities.
 The dashboard is based on one-week (7 days) data, and the dataset is not included due to dynamic updates.

 ## 🚀 Outcome